MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/configure-conversation-reporting.md

 **Q:** I’m an admin, and how do I know if my Yammer network is eligible for reporting conversations and comments?

-**A:** Only networks that are in “The New Yammer Preview” are eligible for the reporting conversations experience.
+**A:** Only networks that are in the New Yammer Preview are eligible for the reporting conversations experience.
 In the Yammer network admin center, if your network is eligible, you should see Report Conversations under Content and Security.

 **Q:** Can I add multiple emails for the reports to be sent to?